 This term refers to email marketing campaigns that automatically send in a predetermined sequence over time.

 For example, you may create a ‘welcome’ drip sequence that begins when a customer first subscribes to your mailing list.
-They’ll get one email welcoming them, then a day later get another one showing your top products, then a third one asking for feedback, and so on.
+They’ll get one email welcoming them, then a day later receive another one showing your top products, then a third one asking for feedback, and so on.

 Click-through Rate (CTR).